NREL/SOEP-QSS/README.md

 * Zero-crossing event support via OCT event indicator variables or explicit zero crossing variables.
 * Conditional if and when block framework.
 * A simple "baseline" event queue built on `std::multimap`.
-* Simultaneous event support.
+* Simultaneous event support that produces deterministic (non-order-dependent) results.
 * Numeric bulletproofing of root solvers.
 * A master algorithm with sampling and diagnostic output controls.
 * A few simple code-defined example cases.
 * FMU for Model Exchange simulation support.
 * FMU-QSS generation and simulation support.
-* Multiple connected FMU-ME and FMU-QSS model simulation.
+* Connected FMU-ME and FMU-QSS simulation support.

 ### Notes
 * Modelica input file processing is not provided: test cases are code-defined or loaded from Modelica-generated FMUs.